percona/docs-home/docs/blog/posts/MySQL/UUID_VX-component.md

 <!-- more -->

-The UUID_VX component contains a functions to work with the different versions of the Universally Unique Identifier (UUID).
+[Percona Server for MySQL 8.0.39-30](https://docs.percona.com/percona-server/8.0/) adds the [UUID_VX component](https://www.percona.com/blog/all-uuid-functions-in-percona-server-for-mysql-rfc-9562-implemented/) contains a functions to work with the different versions of the Universally Unique Identifier (UUID).
 These functions are:

 * Work with any version